microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 In enas_mode, the compiled trial code builds the full graph (rather than subgraph), it receives a chosen architecture and training this architecture on the full graph for a mini-batch, then request another chosen architecture.
 It is supported by [NNI multi-phase](./multiPhase.md).

 Specifically, for trials using tensorflow, we create and use tensorflow variable as signals, and tensorflow conditional functions to control the search space (full-graph) to be more flexible, which means it can be changed into different sub-graphs (multiple times) depending on these signals.
+[Here]() is an example for enas_mode.

 <a name="OneshotMode"></a>